volkmaster/animated-drawer-navigation/README.md

   - `label: string`
   - `children: NavigationType`
 - `onLeafClick: (leaf: NavigationType) => void`: callback function returning a node of type `NavigationType` when leaf is clicked (e.g. you can use it to navigate to a new page)
+- <i>SOON: support for changing column background and font colors, using custom fonts, animation speed control and navigation click statistics use case</i>

 ## Examples